Financial Statement Audit: Tips & Insights on Tackling Your ...

 Be Wise and Efficient With Resources

 Business is about dealing with scarcity, choosing how, when, and where to deploy your resources in the most efficient manner possible.
 When it comes to risk, a robust enterprise risk management program helps you identify the areas where risk exceeds your risk tolerance and, thus, can guide your resource deployment to those specific areas.
-Such resources might be people, money, technology, or anything else that will help you address excessive risk levels.
+Such resources might be people, money, technology, or anything else that can help you address excessive risk levels.

 Build an Enterprise Forged Like Steel

 There’s something to be said for having a battle-tested enterprise.
 Or at least one that is well-prepared across the board.
-As you’re developing your ERM program and identifying your sources of risk, simply playing out all of those what-if scenarios and anticipating change creates a more resilient organization that can adapt and pivot when looking the repercussions of risk in the eye.
+As you’re developing your ERM program and identifying your sources of risk, just playing out all of those what-if scenarios and anticipating change creates a more resilient organization that can adapt and pivot when looking the repercussions of risk in the eye.

 The COSO ERM Framework